 Most spectrometers make use of a grating to split the incoming beam of light into its component wavelengths.
 This makes use of the optical principle of diffraction; that different wavelengths will be transmitted or reflected from a dispersive element through varying angles, thereby separating one multi-wavelength beam into many single-wavelength beams.

-Ocean Insight provides a range of diffraction gratings to account for a variety of wavelength ranges and resolutions.
+Ocean Optics provides a range of diffraction gratings to account for a variety of wavelength ranges and resolutions.
 Typically a balance must be struck between these two parameters: as you increase the number of lines/mm on a grating, you increase resolution but decrease the wavelength range that may be scattered.

 Light entering a sample or spectrometer may be characterized as diffuse or collimated.
 Diffuse light contains light beams in a number of directions, whereas collimated light contains only light beams that are parallel.

-To make free-space measurements, an Ocean Insight diffuser accessory may be attached to the spectrometer.
+To make free-space measurements, an Ocean Optics diffuser accessory may be attached to the spectrometer.
 This will capture light within a 180º field of view.
 These diffusers may also be used to capture spectral emissions from a plane.

 Dispersion is the wavelength-dependent separation of light.
 In a spectrometer, separation of light can be caused by a prism or by a diffraction grating.
 It is this dispersion of light that allows different wavelengths to hit different pixels on the detector.

 The ratio of spectral range of a diffraction grating to the number of detector elements is called dispersion.
 This value is measured in units of nm/pixel and, alongside the pixel resolution, is useful in determining the optical resolution of a spectrometer.
-Please note that Ocean Insight uses a slightly different definition for dispersion than the commonly used units for a diffraction grating.
+Please note that Ocean Optics uses a slightly different definition for dispersion than the commonly used units for a diffraction grating.

 One or more dead or weak pixels.